 This an indicative only amount for first year fees.
 For further information refer to http://www.griffith.edu.au/students/enrolment-timetables-fees/paying-your-fees.

+To gain entry to this degree, you will be required to sit the University Clinical Aptitude Test for Australia and New Zealand (UCAT ANZ).
+Applicants will be invited to an interview based on their UCAT ANZ score.
+Visit ucat.edu.au.
 Important offer advice: Should you receive an offer into this program you will be required to enrol into classes* within a short timeframe.
 This information will be included in your Starting@Griffith email and expressed in the number of days from the day of issue of your email and is in line with the offer response date in your QTAC offer email.
 Please note that the number of days can vary depending on when the offer was made.
 This requirement applies irrespective of whether you accepted conditionally or unconditionally.
 If you do not enrol* into at least one class for your program by 5pm on the response day your offer will lapse.
 Lapsed offers are not automatically reinstated and reinstatement is subject to available places.